Arya Vaidya Sala: Profile

 The Arya Vaidya Sala (AVS) group of institutions has its headquarters in Kottakkal in Malappuram district, located 16 kilometers from Malappuram and 48 kilometers from Kozhikode.
 Two of the hospitals run by the group are based at Kottakkal.
 The group consists of five hospitals of which one is a charitable centre, 15 branches, a research centre, two medicine factories, a Marketing Division overseeing over 1500 retail outlets, and four herbal gardens.
 The group is reported to be treating over 800,000 patients, through consultation and in patient services.
-Arya Vaidya Sala is credited with pioneering the concept of readymade ayurvedic medicines and dispensing ayurvedic medicines in the form of pills which are reported to have revolutionized the ayurvedic medicine system.
+Arya Vaidya Sala provides readymade ayurvedic medicines and dispensing ayurvedic medicines in the form of pills.

 Hospitals

 AVS group manages five hospitals with inpatient facilities with a total capacity of over 400 beds, three under the brand name of Ayurvedic Hospital and Research Centre (AH&RC) one under the name, Charitable Hospital and the fifth - a new Ayurvedic hospital at Baddi, Himachal Pradesh.
 AH&RC Kottakkal, the flagship hospital, is based in Kottakkal, and has a capacity of 300 beds.
 Established in 1954, the hospital provides traditional Kerala preparatory therapies along with classical panchakarma treatment.
 It is known to be a referral hospital and the patient profile is multiethnic.
 AH&RC Delhi is located at Karkardooma in East Delhi and is a 49 bedded facility.
 AH&RC Kochi is situated in Thrikkakkara while the Ayurvedic Hospital Baddi is situated at Baddi, Himachal Pradesh, www.aryavaidyasalabaddi.com.

 The Charitable Hospital, based in Kottakkal, was started in 1924 and offers free consultation and treatment to the financially compromised.
 The hospital, which has a capacity of 140 beds, is composed of Panchakarma, Poison treatment and clinical research wards, a surgical unit and a maternity home.
 The hospital claims that the free treatment provided by the hospital amounts to US$ 900,000 annually.
 The unit is managed by the Ethical and the Research committees of Arya Vaidya Sala.